Follow along at app.xysq.ai or check back here as xysq ships new features.

 Your team's knowledge, always current

-Feed in meeting notes, Slack exports, product docs.
-The wiki stays maintained because xysq handles the upkeep no one on your team does.
+Feed in meeting notes, exports, and product docs. xysq extracts and maintains them so no one on your team has to.
 Every agent that touches your business knows what it should.

 Insights that don't disappear